Layout

 Tracking on-time delivery will help you understand how accurate teams are in estimating the time taken for a project.

-Better predictability of the completion of a project leads to higher business and customer confidence and helps understand why projects may be delayed.
+Better predictability of the completion of a project leads to higher business and customer confidence and helps managers better understand why projects become delayed, driving continuous improvement.

 Sprint Burndown